 2. Fill a bone-dry glass jar with your dandelion flowers.
 They can be whole, you do not need to chop them up.

-3. Cover flowers with a good quality (preferably organic) oil like extra virgin, olive, sesame, grapeseed or almond oil.
+3. Cover flowers with a good quality (preferably organic) oil like extra virgin, olive, sesame, coconut or almond oil.

 4. Cover open mouth of jar with paper towel.
 Then affix a plastic band around the jar to hold the paper towel tightly in place.

 5. Set on a sunny window sill.
 This way the oil is solar infused, and any moisture in the flowers can escape.
 The power of the sun extracting the medicinal virtues from the flowers.